amiel/gotofile.tmbundle/README.markdown

 This GUI makes usage of makes usage of Jamis Buck's [“Fuzzy File Finder”](http://github.com/jamis/fuzzy_file_finder) and was inspired by Amiel Martin's [“FuzzyFileFinder”](http://github.com/amiel/gotofile.tmbundle/tree/amiels_original) bundle which a few code fragments are taken from.

-# Official Git Repos #
+# Installation #

-Can be found here: http://github.com/amiel/gotofile.tmbundle
+GoToFile can now be found on GetBundles.

 # Usage #